 - Plan food and kids activities.

 I keep the kids activities really simple.
 The kids usually occupy themselves pretty well, so I don’t create busy bag or table activities for my playdates.
 We have a small bounce house that we bought the kids as a joint birthday gift 3 years ago.
 It has been the absolute best toy we ever purchased!
 I set that out when we have a group of kids over.

-I provided simple drinks like my new favorite natural energy drink, water, coffee, tea-the staples.
+I provided simple drinks – water, coffee, tea-the staples.
 It worked.

 - Prepare for declines.

 It happens.
 People can’t show up.
 It can be hard to get excited for an event and then have people not be able to attend, worse they could say they are coming and not show up!
 (I have had that happen too.)
 Just appreciate the friends who do show up.
 Don’t worry about numbers.

 - Prep your Make ‘N’ Take stations